-As a mother of two young daughters and three grown step sons, Congresswoman Trahan believes Congress must answer Americans’ call for action on gun violence – not the gun lobby’s call to maintain the status quo.
+As a mother, Congresswoman Trahan believes Congress must answer Americans’ call for action on gun violence – not the gun lobby’s call to maintain the status quo.

 Bipartisan Background Checks Act

 On February 27, 2019 Congresswoman Trahan along with the majority of her colleagues in the House of Representatives voted to pass the Bipartisan Background Checks Act of 2019.
 Under current law, only licensed gun dealers must conduct background checks of individuals seeking to purchase a firearm.
-Most unlicensed sellers are not required to perform routine background checks.
-This loophole poses a safety risk to the American public.
-This bill would mandate background checks for all gun purchases, including those at gun shows.
+Most unlicensed sellers are not required to perform routine background checks This bill would mandate background checks for all gun purchases, including those at gun shows, to protect the American people from this loophole.

 The passage of the bill marks the first time in nearly two decades the U.S. House of Representatives has voted on significant legislation to tackle the gun violence epidemic in our country.